 Case study prepared by Team Catalyst showing how the design of a community centre in a retirement village in western Sydney might change if the building had been designed to comply with the 2019 version of the energy efficiency provisions in Section J of Volume 1 of the National Construction Code, rather than the 2016 version.
 The case study focuses on the building fabric provisions.
 The case study was completed in early 2018 using an early draft version of Section J 2019 and does not fully reflect the final version published in February 2019.

-The Boarding House project at Roselands New South Wales is still in design development stage, and consists of 9 sole occupancy units and a communal lounge.
+The Boarding House project at Roselands NSW is still in design development stage, and consists of 9 sole occupancy units and a communal lounge.
 Out of the 9 units, 6 are proposed to be two storey structures, with a mezzanine bedroom.
 The 3 remaining units and communal lounge room are proposed to be single storey structures.
 The project is a class 3 building under the NCC, located at Roselands, inner western Sydney which falls in NCC Climate Zone 5.

 At Goldfields Revegetation, a specialised plant nursery in Victoria’s Mandurang, the owners had a goal of reducing the company’s energy consumption by 30%.
 An energy assessment proved up to 70% savings were possible, and would save the company $6000 per annum.
 Reductions came from: replacing 50W halogens with energy efficient 35W halogens; installing motion sensors on external flood lights; fitting a timer to the electric hot water system; installing 1.6kW solar PV system; and numerous behaviour changes.